Darrin Chiaverini: Dallas Cowboys

 On August 28, 2001, he was traded to the Dallas Cowboys in exchange for a conditional seventh round draft choice (not exercised).
 He was mostly used as the third receiver, recording 10 receptions for 107 yards and two touchdowns, He was released on June 13, 2002.

 Atlanta Falcons

 On July 2, 2002, he was signed as a free agent by the Atlanta Falcons.
 A quadriceps injury limited him to seven games and no receptions during the season, while being declared inactive in 9 games.
 After not being re-signed, he finished his NFL career with 62 catches for 662 yards and seven touchdowns.

-Austin Wranglers (AFL)
+Austin Wranglers

 In 2004, Chiaverini was signed by the Austin Wranglers of the Arena Football League (AFL).
 While there, he accrued 213 receptions for 1,944 yards and 33 touchdowns for the Austin Wranglers.

 Coaching career

 Junior college

 Chiaverini began his coaching career in 2007 as the wide receiver coach for Mt.
 San Antonio College.
 In 2008, he was promoted to co-offensive coordinator.